MahdiFarnaghi/intelli_geo/README.md

 # IntelliGeo

-IntelliGeo will be a QGIS plugin that facilitates interaction with Large Language Models in QGIS environment.
+IntelliGeo is a QGIS plugin that facilitates interaction with Large Language Models in QGIS environment.

 The plugin is in development phase.
 Soon, we will release version 0.1.